No renewal of Regional Forest Agreements

 - Gippsland (signed 31 March 2000)

 RFAs allow for the logging of public native forests.
-Logging that occurs under these agreements does not require approval under federal environmental laws, unlike most other industries or activities.
+Logging that occurs under these agreements does not require approval under national environmental laws, unlike most other industries or activities.

 None of the Victorian RFAs have met their objectives.
 Numbers of forest-dependent species listed as threatened continue to rise, and forest health is declining and will only get worse under climate change.
 Even the native forest industry is stagnating and in decline as their main resource runs out or is reduced through landscape-scale fire.